 If you prefer driving, renting a car in Italy is also an excellent option – it gives you freedom, it can be cheaper than a train if there are 4 persons sharing a car and highways are stretching all over Italy and they are in great condition.

 7. Italian food

 Pizza and pasta, signature dishes of Italian cuisine come in so many varieties in Italy.
-Flavors depend on type of restaurants (pizza can be served as a fast food or in high end dinning place) and in which city/region you are at the moment as toppings and sauces have unique recipes throughout the country.
-You will certainly notice difference between pizza and pasta in your home country and Italy.
+Flavors depend on the type of restaurants (pizza can be served as fast food or in a high-end dining place) and in which city/region you are at the moment as toppings and sauces have unique recipes throughout the country.
+You will certainly notice the difference between pizza and pasta in your home country and Italy.

-Variety of bread, cheese, meat and vegetable dishes is amazing, and you can easily gain few pounds during your visit.
-Add to that excellent ice cream (gelato), tiramisu, selection of Italian wines and espresso or cappuccino and your menu is complete.
-One piece of advice though, don’t order cappuccino in the afternoon or in the evening as it is considered breakfast drink.
+The variety of bread, cheese, meat, and vegetable dishes is amazing, and you can easily gain few pounds during your visit.
+Add to that excellent ice cream (gelato), tiramisu, a selection of Italian wines, and espresso or cappuccino and your menu is complete.
+One piece of advice though is: don’t order a cappuccino in the afternoon or in the evening as it is considered a breakfast drink.

 Read more: Italian food

 How safe is Italy for tourists and to move around?
 Italy is quite safe; it is ranked very high on the world’s safest country list (on various indexes).
 Tourist areas are generally safe, both for single tourists and groups or families, but extra caution for pickpocketers is advised.